 We host events throughout the summer to promote strong bonds among the members of the summer associate class and between summer associates and lawyers.
 These events are also helpful in introducing summer associates to the cities in which we work and live.

-If you are interested in becoming a summer associate with Brooks Pierce, please contact Katie LeMere, our Recruiting Coordinator.
+If you are interested in becoming a summer associate with Brooks Pierce, please submit your application here.
 If we participate in on-campus interviews (OCI) at your law school, take part.
 2L students are also invited to apply in June, and 1L students are welcome to apply in December.

 What is your hiring process for the Summer Program?